Torvec/markthisdown/v1/README.md

 # MarkThisDown

-A local only, minimalist, markdown editor app built with electron!
+A local only, minimalist, markdown editor app built with Electron, Vite, React, and Typescript!